Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

     -  SSH (git, admin): TCP/22

-    -  More if you need more.
+    -  More if you need more (FTP, SMTP, ...).

 First connection